seasidesparrow/AAVSO-analysis/README.md

 from the AAVSO's Data Download feature into Pandas DataFrames, and provide simple tools to let you manipulate, edit, and plot the data.
 From there, you can use the time-series analysis tools of your choice using Python.

-Note: the author is not affiliated with the AAVSO.
-For assistance with AAVSO data, contact aavso@aavso.org.